Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Calculated Results

-We always set $M_0^{~}$ in Eq.~(20), the number of discarded samples, more than 10 times larger than $N$, in order to avoid the effect of open boundary condition at the bottom of the system.
-The number of samples is chosen from $D = 5 \times 10^4_{~}$ to $D = 2.5 \times 10^6_{~}$, depending on the system size $N$ and also on the purpose of obtaining $\langle S \rangle$.
-In case the system is critical, the effective number of independent samples is roughly estimated as $D / N$.
-Thus we divide the $D$ numbers of $S^M_{~}$ into bins, each of that contain 1000 steps, and calculate the sub averages of $S^M_{~}$ in each bin.
-Assuming that these sub averagess obey the Gaussian distribution, we estimate the standard deviation in $\langle S \rangle$~\cite{Sandvik}, and two times the standard deviation is considered as the numerical error in $\langle S \rangle$.
+We choose the parameter $J$ as the unit of energy, and set $k = 1$.
+All the calculations are performed on the Nishimori line, to analyze the singularity in $\langle S \rangle$ at the Nishimori point.
+The necessary matrix dimension $\chi$ in the TEBD method is dependent on $N$.
+We checked the convergence in $\langle S \rangle$ with respect to $\chi$ for the worst case, when $N = 300$ and at the Nishimori point.
+From the trial calculations up to $\chi = 28$, it is confirmed that the $\chi$-dependence is negligible when $\chi \ge 22$.
+Thus, we choose $\chi = 24$ in the following calculations.
+The number of samples of the partial sum $V$ is chosen from $D = 5 \times 10^4_{~}$ to $D = 2.5 \times 10^6_{~}$, depending on the system size $N$.
+In the critical region, the effective number of independent samples is estimated as $D / N$.
+Thus, we divide the $D$ numbers of calculated $S$ into bins, each containing 1000 steps, and calculate the subaverages in each bin.
+Assuming the Gaussian distribution, we estimate the standard deviation $\sigma$ in $\langle S \rangle$~\cite{Sandvik}, and $2\sigma$ is considered as the error.

-Throughout this section, we choose the parameter $J$ as the unit of energy, and set $k = 1$.
-All the calculations are performed for the parameter set $( p, T )$ that satisfies the Nishimori condition in Eq.~(2), within the range $0.3 \le T \le 2.0$.
-We choose temperature $T$ as an independent parameter, and regard the probability $p$ as a function of $T$.
-The Nishimori line starts from $( p, T ) = ( 1, 0 )$, where the corresponding quantum state is the superposition of all-up and all-down ferromagnetic states according to the free boundary condition, and $\langle S \rangle$ is equal to $\ln 2$ regardless of the system size $N$.
-The value $\ln 2$ is nothing but the entanglement entropy of the Greenberger-Horne-Zeilinger (GHZ) state~\cite{GHZ}.